NoriginMedia/react-spatial-navigation/README.md

 ### `focusable`: boolean
 Determine whether this component should be focusable (in other words, whether it's *currently* participating in the spatial navigation tree).
 This allows a focusable component to be ignored as a navigation target despite being mounted (e.g. due to being off-screen, hidden, or temporarily disabled).

 Note that behaviour is undefined for trees of components in which an `focusable={false}` component has any `focusable={true}` components as descendants; it is recommended to ensure that all components in a given branch of the spatial navigation tree have a common `focusable` state.
+Also `focusable={false}` does not prevent component from being directly focused with `setFocus`.
+It only blocks "automatic" focus logic such as directional navigation, or focusing component as lastFocusedChild or preferredFocusChild.

 * **false**
 * **true (default)**